Off-Campus Federal Work Study Job Bank

 The Wagner Free Institute of Science, a natural history museum, educational institution and historic landmark, seeks Museum & Education Assistants in supporting of general museum operations including children’s science education programs, greeting visitors, assisting in the gift shop, public programs and administrative and clerical support as needed.

 Museum & Education Assistants will work with WFIS Children’s Educators to provide support for weekly lesson preparation and classroom implementation of outreach in local elementary schools, depending on schedule availability.
+Additionally, assistants will work with program and administration staff to facilitate visitor services, program support and clerical work as their schedules permit.
+We encourage individuals from racially marginalized communities to apply because we believe having a staff that reflects the community we serve is critical to our ability to be culturally responsive.

 A National Historic Landmark, the Wagner Free Institute of Science is a natural history museum and educational institution located in North Philadelphia, near Temple University’s main campus.
 Incorporated in 1855, the Wagner is dedicated to providing free public education in science.
 It fulfills this mission by offering adult education courses, children’s lessons, and programs; by operating a natural history museum open to the public; and by providing public tours, special seminars, and symposia.